GoodGuyForReal/graphql/README.md

 # Local GraphQL Server with Mock Data

 This project is a local GraphQL server that provides a set of mock data and CRUD (Create, Read, Update, Delete) functionality for two tables: "users" and "blogs."
-It's designed to help you get started with GraphQL development and allows you to experiment with queries in Apollo Server.
+It's designed to help you get started with GraphQL development and allows you to experiment with queries in Apollo Client.

 ## Prerequisites